Transcript: The Best Detox

-In micromoles per gram seed fresh weight broccoli’s #1, then kohlrabi, and cauliflower gets the bronze.
-It’s interesting, broccoli raab… which is all gourmet, expensive.
-Is it worth the extra price?
-No, broccoli raab produces about 500 times less than broccoli…
+In micromoles per gram seed, fresh weight broccoli’s number one, then kohlrabi, and cauliflower gets the bronze.
+It’s interesting; broccoli raab, which is all gourmet, expensive—is it worth the extra price?
+No. Broccoli raab produces about 500 times less than broccoli.

-Broccoli is an exceptional source of sulforaphane, but at the same, there’s none actually in the vegetable… until, you bite it.
+Broccoli is an exceptional source of sulforaphane, but at the same time, there’s none actually in the vegetable—until you bite it.

-You know those chemical flares, or glow sticks, where you snap them and chemicals in two different compartments mix and sets off a reaction?
+You know those chemical flares, or glow sticks, where you snap them and two chemicals in two different departments mix, and set off a reaction?
 Broccoli does the same thing.
-In one part of the cell it keeps an enzyme myrosinase, and in another part it keeps something called glucoraphanin.
-There is no ≈, which is what we want, anywhere in in broccoli—until some herbivore starts chewing on the poor thing.
+In one part of the cell, it keeps an enzyme, called myrosinase, and in another part, it keeps something called glucoraphanin.
+There is no sulforaphane, which is what we want, anywhere in the broccoli—until some herbivore starts chewing on the poor thing.

-Just make sure to chew, otherwise you won’t get as much of that magical mixture.
-In this study they had people just swallow broccoli sprouts whole, day 1 and got some action—obviously their stomach stepped in and did a little churning, but on day three when they actually got to chew their sprouts, you can see significantly more got absorbed into their bodies.
+Just make sure to chew; otherwise you won’t get as much of that magical mixture.
+In this study, they had people just swallow broccoli sprouts whole, day one, and got some action.
+Obviously, their stomach stepped in, and did a little churning.
+But on day three, when they actually got to chew their sprouts, you can see significantly more got absorbed into their bodies.

 Chew it or lose it.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.